 I have also been including homework, templates, and downloadables every week to make this even easier for you to get involved and launch your own physical products business.
 This does require several hours of dedicated work, but it’s entirely manageable, especially if you keep your ambitions and end-goal in mind.
 Want to free up your time?
 Replace your salary?
 Travel more?
 You can do that and more by building a successful Amazon business – I believe in you!

 Sample #1 Preview

-The sample on the right are photographs the supplier sent on Skype, and this one should be arriving any day now.
+The samples on the right are photographs that the supplier sent on Skype, and this one should be arriving any day now.
 I am looking forward to getting a comparison with the three samples I ordered.

 Right now I am still waiting for the rest of my samples to come in, before placing a deposit with my favorite supplier on my first shipment of inventory.

 At this point, a few things are going to need to take place before I can make that happen:

 - I need to get my packaging finalized – go back to Session #7 to read more about this

 - A product listing needs to be created on Amazon.co.uk